Samrat Ashok Technological Institute: Computer facilities

-Apart from a well-established computer centre catering to the needs of B.Tech. (computer science and engineering/information technology), each department has its own computer lab.
-Likewise, the applied mathematics department, which runs a fully-fledged advanced course of M.Sc. in computer science, has developed its own computer center.
-There is a central state-of-the-art computer center with the latest computer systems with multiple environments of computing and 100 Mbit/s NKN Internet connectivity with round-the-clock accessibility to staff and students.
-All the departments connected under network 6.3 central workshop.
+Apart from a computer centre catering to the needs of B.Tech. (computer science and engineering/information technology), each department has its own computer lab.
+Likewise, the applied mathematics department, which runs an advanced course of M.Sc. in computer science, has developed its own computer center.

 Central workshop

-Shops have been extensively modernized to cater to the needs of fabrication works involved in student projects and have very modern metrology laboratory for precision measurement.
+Shops have been modernized to cater to the needs of fabrication works involved in student projects and have very modern metrology laboratory for precision measurement.

 Central library

-The library has a rich collection of text and reference books related to engineering, management, and science.
+The library has a collection of text and reference books related to engineering, management, and science.
 It has more than 70,000 volumes with educational videos and CDs covering various subjects and subscriptions of more than 100 national and international journals.
 The library provides open access system facility(OPSF) to all its users.
-It also provides user-friendly online public access catalogue(OPAC) facilities to make easy access to all its contents.
+It also provides online public access catalogue(OPAC) facilities to make easy access to all its contents.
 The institute has consortium membership of INDEST AICTE new Delhi and INFLIBNET Ahmedabad through the central library.
 Institute library has subscription to various e-journal databases e.g., science direct, Open J-Gate, IET Digital Library, American Institute of Physics, American Physical Society, Cambridge University Press, Indian Journal, Oxford University Press, Royal Society of Chemistry, Institute of Physics, Bhubaneswar, etc.